fbpx

 You also get the most value by starting with projects that are super helpful but don’t require as much work.
 And the visual design makes it easy to communicate priorities throughout your whole team.

 It also helps make sure you’re working on stuff that aligns with the overall goals of your organization.
-While a simple concept, you have to put some thought into what criteria you use to score projects and consistently apply the same process each time.
+While a simple concept, you have to put some thought into what criteria you use to score task and projects and consistently apply the same process each time.

 If done right, this chart is a handy tool for clearly figuring out what’s most important for your team to focus their time and efforts on first.